Passover, Easter, And The Paschal Full Moon

-In 2022, the first full Moon of spring is the April 16, Pink Moon, and is thus also designated as the “Paschal Moon.”
+In 2023, the first full Moon of spring is the Pink Moon, April 5.
+April’s full Moon is thus designated as the “Paschal Moon.”
 The first Sunday after the Paschal Moon is Easter Sunday, April 9, 2023.
 (And the Sunday that precedes it is known as Palm Sunday.
 In 2023, this will be April 2.)

-Just to make things more complicated, the date of the Paschal Full Moon may not always coincide with the actual full Moon.
+It is important to note that the date of the Paschal Full Moon may not always coincide with the actual full Moon.
 In fact, it can differ by as much as two days.
-That’s because, rather than being tied to an actual astronomical event, ecclesiastical authorities during the middle ages decided that the Paschal Full Moon would fall on the 14th day of the lunar month beginning after the spring equinox, known as Nissan in the Hebrew Calendar.
+This is because ecclesiastical authorities in the Middle Ages decided that the Paschal Full Moon would fall on the fourteenth day of the lunar month beginning after the spring equinox, known as Nisan in the Hebrew Calendar.
 That day roughly corresponds with the time of the full Moon, and the two overlap more often than not.

 An Egg Moon?

 To add another name to the mix, this Moon is sometimes called the Egg Moon.
 No, it won’t be shaped like an egg, or is it about hunting for Easter eggs under the moonlight.
 Rather, it actually refers to new life and new beginnings.

 Other “Moveable” Moon Names

 Most people think the Harvest Moon falls in September, and in many years, that’s true.
 Unlike the set monthly full Moon names, though, it can change from year to year.
 A Harvest Moon is technically the first full Moon after the autumnal equinox.
 Most years, it coincides with September’s full Corn Moon, but on rarer occasions it occurs during October’s Hunter’s Moon.

 The definition of a Blue Moon has changed over time, but today we use it to describe a second full Moon during a calendar month or the third of four full Moons in a single season.
 See when the next Blue Moon will be.

 Join The Discussion